bdwilson/IPCamViewer/README.md

 - FTP Server - This script expects each camera to store images in a sub-directory.
-- An IP camera that supports FTP of images when motion is triggered and optionally a URL to display a real-time snapshot.
+- An IP camera that supports FTP of images when motion is triggered and optionally a URL to display a real-time snapshot and also sending of email when an event happens - see below in calling the procmail script)
 - Some method of calling the alert script (cronjob or via e-mail based procmail trigger)
 - Perl (and these modules: File::Basename File::Find File::stat Date::Manip Time::localtime LWP::UserAgent Astro::Sunrise Data::Dumper DBI)